-But you and your dev team can be leveraged to develop strategy.
+But you and your dev team can be leveraged to develop a strategy.
 You have the most intimate knowledge of how the software works, why it was created, its unique key features, its integrations, and its true potential.
 And that perspective is paramount to identifying pain points, explaining complex elements, and developing resources to make the user experience easier and more meaningful.

 Considering your team’s current and potential abilities before, during, and even after you start assembling a marketing plan is one of the best ways to leverage strengths that are commonly overlooked.

 If this isn’t the first blog post you’ve visited for marketing advice or happen to know a little bit already, then you probably know how important it is to deliver stage-appropriate content tailored to the buyer’s journey.
 What many tend to overlook, however, is that SaaS prospects have a different journey than most others.

 Unlike more traditional business models, SaaS businesses provide ongoing service (and often, somewhat complex products), and that means taking a unique approach to both acquisition and retention.
 And because SaaS products are often highly specific to their niches, industries, and verticals—many of which previously had only manual solutions or none at all—understanding the intricacies of your target audience’s pain points and aspirations is key to finding success.

 Know it or not, you and your dev team have probably already explored some of these concepts during the software development stage.

 Because you don’t have direct physical access to customers like a brick and mortar, you need to reach them in a real, human, and helpful way with everything you do, from the design of your UI to blog posts and live support.
 Understanding them in relation to your product is crucial to providing what they need most—and that doesn’t always mean following generic trends.